-Moving away from blatant posting of the event to adding additional value and benefits related to the event– the benefit of why people should attend the event.
+Moving away from a blatant posting of the event to adding additional value and benefits related to the event– the benefit of why people should attend the event.

 This is where casual, genuine posting can occur within the discussion area of the LinkedIn Groups that relates to your organization, company etc. W/O discussing the event.

 General Posting To Bring In Leads